 The draft has been revised several times as comments have been received from the Task Force, staff, the public, and the Planning and Zoning Commission.
-Based on final staff comments, public comments, and Council comments and direction at the April 18th meeting, the draft will be updated and presented to Council at the May 2nd meeting for consideration.
+Council received a presentation on the draft at the April 18th meeting, and the final draft is attached for Council consideration at the May 2nd meeting.